OldSkoolCoder/Infiltrator2KickConvertor/readme.md

 Three utilities to help convert the Infiltrator files into more usable and readable Kick ASM Files

 ## ConvertCSFileToASM.py
-This file will take the binary file created by Infiltrator and convert it into readable assmebly Kick formated file E.g.
+This file will take the binary file created by Infiltrator and convert it into readable assembly Kick formated file E.g.
 ```	// Character Number : 0  HexOffset : $0000
 	.byte %00011100			// ...xxx..